-

 Neighborhood giant: Fruitvale Public Market and the Village

-Where to mingle with locals: Mexican bakeries like Bakery El Sol
+Where to mingle with locals: Mexican bakeries like Bakery El Sol or local food trucks

 This urban stretch at the base of the Oakland Hills that once a land of, you guessed it, fruit trees, became a center for the Chicano Movement in the late 1960s and 70s, including the Brown Berets.
 Today, the population is almost half Hispanic with a solidly preserved culture and village-y vibe centered around International Blvd.
 As you can imagine, Cinco de Mayo and Dia de los Muertos are big days on these streets.
 But visit any day of the week—you’ll find a vibrant community awaits you.